Large Powers asymptotics, Khinchin families and Lagrangian distributions: Introduction

 \section{Introduction}

-The purpose of this paper is to present a wide perspective of the asymptotic formulas for the coefficients of large powers of power series with non negative coefficients.
+We present a unified approach to deal with \textit{the asymptotic behaviour of the coefficients of large powers of power series with nonnegative coefficients.}

-The framework of the approach of this paper results from the combination of local central limit theorems for both lattice random variables and for continuous families of lattice random variables, on the one hand, with the theory of Khinchin families and, particularly, of the Hayman class on the other.
+The framework of this approach arises from the use of Local Central Limit Theorems for individual lattice random variables (Theorem \ref{teor:integral de diferencia caracteristicas}) and also for continuous families of lattice random variables (Theorem \ref{teor:integral de diferencia caracteristicas familias continuas}) as a tool within the theory of Khinchin families of random variables associated with power series; in particular and foremost by coupling Local Limit Theorems with Hayman's asymptotic formula (Theorem \ref{teor:local central limit}) and Hayman's Central Limit Theorem (Theorem \ref{teor:hayman asymptotic formula}).